cyproxio/github-actions/README.md

 Optimized scanning features, you will be able to manage your scheduled API endpoint scans, import your documentation files, and perform scanning against specific vulnerabilities.

-## Getting started with Cyprox API Scan action
+## Getting started with Cyprox API Scan Action
 ### Understanding the inputs

 | **Input**           | **Description**                                                                        |